garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-file-storage.md

 ### Step 1: Creating a Recipe

-First we need to create a recipe for the workspace:
+First, we need to create a recipe for the workspace:

 1. Go to the [DevZero Dashboard > Recipes](https://www.devzero.io/dashboard/recipes) and click on **New recipe**.
 2. Enter the recipe name and click on **Create a recipe**.
-3. Now use the below provided snippet to create a recipe for your workspace:
+3. Now use the below-provided snippet to create a recipe for your workspace:

 {% code lineNumbers="false" %}
 ```